Kamiloso/Kamiloso/README.md

 | ---------------------------- |

 ## SE3 website
-I created the [se3.page](https://se3.page/) website for Space Eternity 3 using Docosaurus.
+I created the [se3.page](https://se3.page/) website for Space Eternity 3 using Docusaurus.
 It includes a download page, instructions for running the game, and documentation for datapacks.
 | ![se3.page](se3page.png) |
 | ------------------------ |